 - Although legislation for man-made environmental noise is in place in most countries to govern legally accepted noise levels, measuring noise nuisance or noise pollution can be very different because the level of annoyance or noise nuisance is subjective and will elicit diverse reactions from different people.
 In the UK, the most common standard for rating sound from fixed plant affecting nearby noise-sensitive premises is BS 4142: 2014.

 - Boundary Noise Assessments

 - Hospitality Noise

 1. Basic noise level checks or ‘spot checks’

 Often you need to take quick decisions and understand if there are likely to be any noise issues.
-By using a simple digital sound level meter such as the Pulsar Model 14 you have a cost effective, compact and ‘easy to use’ noise meter that can be easily transported, allowing you to make a quick judgement regarding noise levels.
+By using a simple handheld digital noise meter such as the Pulsar Model 14 you have a cost-effective, compact and ‘easy to use’ noise meter that can be easily transported, allowing you to make a quick judgment regarding noise levels.
 This is particularly useful where a more expensive instrument would be cumbersome and more prone to the risk of damage or misuse.
-Also check Models 41 and 42 from the Pulsar Nova range to perform basic noise level assessments,

 2. Single but more detailed measurements